Marketing, Communications & Content job market report cover, Detroit-Warren-Dearborn, MI, 2026-06

 Career Switchers

-Next step: Translate prior work into messaging, stakeholder management, project delivery, and reporting, then add one current tool-stack example and one AI-assisted workflow case.
+Next step: Translate your prior work into campaign planning, stakeholder management, reporting, and customer-insight examples, then add one short AI credential plus one dashboard case study.[9][4]

 Salary Reality